 #GreatCommunityGreatSchools

-The TCAPS Board of Education is holding its next meeting on Monday, January 12, 2026, at 6:00 p.m.
+The TCAPS Board of Education will hold its next meeting this coming Monday, February 9, 2026, at 6:00 p.m.

 Join us in person at the Glenn Loomis Administration Building (1009 S. Oak Street, Traverse City).